Annotation: Non-ML techniques

 Alobaid and Corcho presented an approach to annotate entity columns.
 The technique starts by annotating the cells in the entity column with the entities from the reference knowledge graph (e.g., DBpedia).
 The classes are then gathered and each one of them is scored based on several formulas they presented taking into account the frequency of each class and their depth according to the subClass hierarchy.

-Semantic Labelling Common Tasks
+Semantic labelling common tasks

-There are some tasks are the common among the different semantic labelling approaches.
+Here are some of the common semantic labelling tasks presented in the literature: